MadimetjaMadix/Big_Data_Stuff/README.md

 **Single Instruction, Single Data (SISD)**

--A serial (non-parallel) compute.
+- A serial (non-parallel) compute.

--Single instruction: CPU acts on a single stream of instructions during any one clock cycle.
+- Single instruction: CPU acts on a single stream of instructions during any one clock cycle.

--Single data: only one data stream is being used as input during any one clock cycle.
+- Single data: only one data stream is being used as input during any one clock cycle.

 **Single Instruction, Multiple Data (SIMD)**

--All processing units execute the same instruction at any given clock cycle.
+- All processing units execute the same instruction at any given clock cycle.

--Multiple data: Each processing unit can operate on a different data element.
+- Multiple data: Each processing unit can operate on a different data element.

 **Multiple Instruction, Single Data (MISD)**

--A single data stream is fed into multiple processing units.
+- A single data stream is fed into multiple processing units.

--Each processing unit operates on the data independently via independent instruction stream.
+- Each processing unit operates on the data independently via independent instruction stream.

 **Multiple Instruction, Multiple Data (MIMD)**

--Currently, the most common type of parallel computer.
+- Currently, the most common type of parallel computer.

--Most modern computers fall into this category.
+- Most modern computers fall into this category.

--Multiple Instruction: every processor may be executing a different instruction stream.
+- Multiple Instruction: every processor may be executing a different instruction stream.

--Multiple Data: every processor may be working with a different data stream.
+- Multiple Data: every processor may be working with a different data stream.

 (ii.)
 Consider a 4-dimensional hypercube computer architecture of p processors.
 What is:
 (a) the diameter?